So many thrill seekers constantly talk about the inimitable ecstasy of finally settling into the Skylodge Padjadjaran Anyar.

 The hanging hotel perched on the jagged cliff of Badega Parang in Indonesia has encapsulated two gothic concepts, rock climbing and hospitality, into one, offering its guests something to cherish for a lifetime.

-Hanging 500m above ground, the Skylodge Padjadjaran Anyar was built using aluminum and plexiglass.
-Today, the lodge is only the second of its kind in the world but is distinctively unique.
+Hanging 500m above ground, the Skylodge Padjadjaran Anyar is no all-inclusive Bali resort.
+Built using aluminum and plexiglass, today the lodge is only the second of its kind in the world but is distinctively unique.

 How to get to the Skylodge Padjadjaran Anyar